 Wondering if your idea has the legs to turn into a viable business?
-Curious to know if other people will find it as compelling as you do?
-Searching for some validation before quitting your day job?
+Looking for some validation before quitting your day job?
 In conversation with business coach Shelagh Cummins, Founder of The Road to Seven, we learned five questions new entrepreneurs should ask themselves – and the steps they can take to find the answers.

 1) Is anybody else doing this?